mythWizard/mythWizard.github.io/content/about-myth.md

 Now to the present:

-I'm a software developer at a small company located in the Shenandoah Valley.
+I'm a software developer located in the Shenandoah Valley.
 I joined them while on a leave of abscence from my M.S./Ph.D. program and ultimately ended up staying there, leaving academia behind entirely.

 I live with my fiancée, KP, and our two dogs, Korra and Kasper.
 She and I are vegan, the dogs are not.